JetBrains/qodana-cli/README.md

       --fail-threshold string     Set the number of problems that will serve as a quality gate.
 If this number is reached, the inspection run is terminated with a non-zero exit code
   -h, --help                      help for scan
-  -l, --linter string             Override linter to use -v, --mount stringArray         Define additional mounts for the Qodana container (you can use the flag multiple times)
+  -l, --linter string             Override linter to use
       --port int                  Port to serve the report on (default 8080) --print-problems            Print all found problems by Qodana in the CLI output -n, --profile-name string       Profile name defined in the project